Data Protection at the University of Surrey

 The University of Surrey holds and processes information about many different types of people such as its current, past or prospective employees, applicants, students and alumni.
 It also processes personal information for a variety of reasons.
 The University may also be required by law to collect and use certain types of personal information to comply with statutory requirements.

-More information on how the University collects and uses personal information can be found in the Notification made to the Information Commissioner's Office or in the relevant Privacy Notice.
+More information on how the University collects and uses personal information can be found in the relevant Privacy Notice.

-Everyone who collects and manages personal information at the University of Surrey must do so in a way that complies with the University's Policy on Data Protection and with the 8 principles of the Data Protection Act 1998.
+Everyone who collects and manages personal information at the University of Surrey must do so in a way that complies with the University's Policy on Data Protection and with current data protection legislation.

 Advice and guidance on aspects of data protection is available from the Information Compliance Unit.
 Please email us with any questions you may have.